awestover/thoughts/content/AI xrisk.md

 > [!tip] Claim X
 > There is at least a $10\%$ chance that advances in AI will lead to a catastrophically bad outcome by 2029.

-==Important note: **it does not matter if the US develops AI first, or someone else.
-There is a huge amount of danger even if people with good intentions build powerful AI systems.**== If you share this message I implore you to not encourage an "AI race" -- there are no winners in an AI race, we all lose together.
+==Important note: **it does not matter if the US develops AI first, or someone else.** There is a huge amount of danger even if people with good intentions build powerful AI systems.==
+If you share this message I implore you to not encourage an "AI race" -- there are no winners in an AI race, we all lose together.

 This is a view that isn't main-stream yet, which makes it easy to dismiss without consideration.
 In fact it's worse than this -- many people view this claim as "too sci-fi", and will ridicule you for taking it seriously [^2].
 So, why should you treat this post more seriously than you would some random conspiracy theory?
 Here are four reasons:
 - Many credible ML experts believe Claim X. For instance Geoffrey Hinton (recent Nobel Prize winner) and [Yoshua Bengio](https://yoshuabengio.org/2024/07/09/reasoning-through-arguments-against-taking-ai-safety-seriously/) (Turing Award Winner) who pioneered many AI advances have become vocal advocates about the risks from AI.